Dogstudio/highway/README.md

 ## Usage

-Now you have installed **Highway** it's time to dive into how you can now use it...
+Now you have installed **Highway** it's time to dive into how you can use it...
 And you know what?
 It's pretty simple.
 First let's *import* **Highway**:

 ```javascript